-REES and the Russian and Eurasian Studies Centre run an Advanced Research Seminar Series each term at St. Antony’s College with eight weekly sessions.
+REES and the Russian and Eurasian Studies Centre (RESC) run an Advanced Research Seminar Series each term at St. Antony’s College.
 This is an essential component of the REES MPhil course and takes place each Monday during term time.

-Presentations are made by leading REES researchers at Oxford and other universities.
+Presentations are made by leading REES researchers from Oxford and other universities.
 Students are expected to attend and participate in discussions with these experts during the seminar and afterwards in more informal settings.

-In order to receive the MPhil degree, you must obtain pass marks in five three-hour written examinations (three core courses plus two optional courses) and for the thesis.
+In order to receive the MPhil degree, you must obtain pass marks in four three-hour written examinations and one extended essay (three core courses plus two optional courses) and for the thesis.

-In addition you must also pass the Russian language qualifying exam and satisfy on a pass/fail basis the methodology requirement (qualitative and quantitative).
-Whilst you must pass the methods component of the degree programme, any marks obtained are not part of the determination of your overall results but only recorded as pass/fail grade on your transcript.
+In addition you must also pass the Russian language qualifying exam and satisfy on a pass/fail basis each section of the Research Methods requirement (qualitative and quantitative).
+Whilst you must pass the Russian language and Research Methods components of the degree programme, any marks obtained are not part of the determination of your overall results but are only recorded as pass/fail grades on your transcript.
 The skills you learn will be used in the development of your thesis work.

 The MPhil may be regarded as a qualification in its own right, or as preparation for a doctoral degree.
 A large proportion of REES graduates proceed to further research and to careers in academia.
 Recent MPhil in REES graduates have gone on to undertake DPhil courses in politics and history, and Area Studies at OSGA.

 Graduates have also gone on to successful careers in many different countries in diverse areas of employment such as international organisations, the media, government, business and finance, diplomacy and teaching.